phlong3105/mon/project/detpr/src/swin/docs/tutorials/config.md

     dict(type='LoadImageFromFile'),  # First pipeline to load images from file path dict(
-        type='LoadAnnotations',  # Second pipeline to load annotations for current image with_bbox=True,  # Whether to use bounding bbox, True for detection with_mask=True,  # Whether to use instance mask, True for instance segmentation poly2mask=False),  # Whether to convert the polygon mask to instance mask, set False for acceleration and to save memory dict(
+        type='LoadAnnotations',  # Second pipeline to load annotations for current image with_bbox=True,  # Whether to use bounding box, True for detection with_mask=True,  # Whether to use instance mask, True for instance segmentation poly2mask=False),  # Whether to convert the polygon mask to instance mask, set False for acceleration and to save memory dict(